 In this blog series on toxic foods for dogs, we have chronicled actual toxic foods for dogs, and foods that are not so much toxic based upon the definition of toxic.
-This final blog details foods that often end up on toxic foods for dogs lists, but could cause other health problems due to consumption or pose choking hazards for dogs.
+This final blog details foods that often end up on toxic foods for dogs lists, but could cause other health problems due to consumption or pose choking hazards.

 With all foods detailed throughout the series, we encourage everyone to know where your local emergency veterinary clinic is and to have the number programmed into your phone.

 These foods are not necessarily toxic for dogs, but are often listed on toxic food lists.
 As well, a dog may have an intolerance to the food, so it should be avoided.

 Pancreatitis from Consumption of Certain Foods

 Fat: Ingesting excessive fat – or for some companion dogs even small amounts of fat from meat or other fatty foods – can cause pancreatitis, which can lead to death.
 Pancreatitis is treatable if caught early.